Robotic Process Automation Software

-When you look at some of the leading RPA providers, Blue Prism and Automation Anywhere, they have been around since 2002 or 2003.
+When you look at some of the leading RPA providers, Blue Prism, UIPath and Automation Anywhere, they have been around since 2002 or 2003.
 So why did it take until 2014, or probably 2015, for the market to catch on to what they can offer?

 These are the survivors.
-The ones who persevered.
+The platforms who persevered.
 And I am sure there are dozens more who gave up or had to give up before the market really turned.

-Even now, RPA users are probably only using 1% of its capabilities across their organisations.
-Maybe they have deployed it for some F&A processes, but they will not have deployed it wholesale across every possible process, in every possible function across their whole organisation.
+Even now, RPA users are probably only using 1% of its capabilities.
+Maybe they have deployed it for some F&A processes, but they will not have deployed it wholesale across every possible process, in every possible function across their whole organization.

 But why did it take so long?

 At its simplest RPA takes processes that are highly rules based and repetitive, and automates them.

 This work has always been done by people.
 Maybe they were onshore, maybe they were overseas; maybe the work was in house, maybe it was outsourced.

 The rules are put into the RPA platform and the platform operates them 24 hours a day, with no errors, no breaks, no issues.